 China calls on all member states to support and actively participate in IAEA discussions of AUKUS nuclear submarine cooperation to jointly defend the international non-proliferation system with the NPT as the cornerstone and safeguard world peace and security.

-Bloomberg: The Washington Post has reported that China is secretly building the Ream naval base in Cambodia on the Gulf of Thailand for the exclusive use of its military.
+Bloomberg: The Washington Post has reported that China is secretly building a naval facility at the Ream naval base in Cambodia on the Gulf of Thailand for the exclusive use of its military.
 How does the foreign ministry respond to this?